chandninigam/website/content/recipe/maggie-nutrients.md

 ## Basic Ingredients

-#### Which easily available inside your kitchen
+Following are the basic ingredients which should be easily available inside your kitchen

-- 1 Packet : MAGGI 2-Minute Noodles (Masala)
+- 1 Packet: Maggie 2-Minute Noodles (Masala)
-- 1 Tablespoon : oil
+- 1 Tablespoon: Oil
-- 1 Tomato : Fine chopped
+- 1 Tomato: Fine Chopped
-- 1 Onion : Fine chopped
+- 1 Onion: Fine Chopped
-- 1 Green Chilli : Fine chopped
+- 1 Green Chilli: Fine Chopped
-- 1 Cup : Fresh Peas (If available)
+- 1 Cup: Fresh Peas (If available)
-- Salt : As per taste
+- Salt: As per taste

-### Instruction
+### Instructions

-Step 1: Prepare Ingredients as mentioned in above list.
+**Step 1:** Prepare ingredients as mentioned in above list.

-Step 2: Add Oil to pan , heat it .Then Onion(chopped), Tomato(Chopped), GreenChilli(chopped), Fresh Peas and give it stir and let them cook for a while (2-3mins)!
+**Step 2:** Add 0il to pan, heat it.
+Then onion(chopped), tomato(Chopped), greenChilli(chopped), fresh peas and give it stir and let them cook for a while (2-3mins)!

-Step 3: Cook one pack of MAGGI Masala Noodles (just follow the instructions on the pack!) in a separate pan.
+**Step 3:** Cook one pack of MAGGI Masala Noodles (just follow the instructions on the pack) in a separate pan.

-Step 4: Mix Vegetables with Maggie (Add Salt if needed).
+**Step 4:** Mix Vegetables with Maggie (Add Salt if needed).
 Cook for 1mins in high flame.

-Step 5: You are ready to serve the easy peasy fun!
+**Step 5:** You are ready to serve the easy peasy fun.